Revised 15 December

 *** Symptomatic patients between March 11 and May 3, 2020.

-The transmission setting, i.e., the actual place where the transmission of SARS-CoV-2 occurs, is the final element in the succession of events that lead to the infection of an individual.
-High population density which facilitates super-spreading events is key to widespread transmission of SARS-CoV-2.
+The transmission setting, i.e., the actual place where the transmission of SARS-CoV-2 occurs, is the final element in the succession of events that leads to the infection of an individual.
+High population density that facilitates super-spreading events is key to widespread transmission of SARS-CoV-2.
 Transmission clusters, partly linked to super-spreader events, have been reported since the very beginning of the SARS-CoV-2 pandemic.
 For detailed information about SARS-CoV-2 hotspots, see the chapter Epidemiology, Transmission Hotspots, page 23.
 Suffice it to present here a list of important outbreaks which have beem reported in predominantly indoor settings:

 - Business meeting, Southern Germany, 20-21 January (Rothe 2020)